-SB 516/HB 807 assured that most counties will see an increase in their total transportation funding by more than 40 percent, all the way through fiscal 2024.
+SB 516/HB 807 of 2018 assured that most counties will see an increase in their total transportation funding by more than 40 percent, all the way through fiscal 2024.

 The motor vehicle fuel tax, motor vehicle registration fees, a share of the motor vehicle titling tax, and a share of the corporate income tax are designated as Highway User Revenues (HUR).
 The state allocates a portion of these revenues to the counties and municipalities to help fund the construction and maintenance of local roads.
-Baltimore City receives 8.3% in FY 2021.
-The remaining counties and municipalities receive 3.2% and 2% respectively in FY 2021.
+Baltimore City receives 8.3% in fiscal 2021.
+The remaining counties and municipalities receive 3.2% and 2% respectively in fiscal 2022.

 State funding of Maryland’s community colleges is based on the Senator John R. Cade funding formula which was established as law in 1996.
-The Cade funding formula was created to provide community colleges with predictable support for operations, and to provide students with affordable tuition.
+The Cade funding aims to provide community colleges with predictable support for operations and to help maintain affordable tuition rates.

 The intent of the Cade formula is that community college costs be divided into equal thirds between the state, local government, and student tuition/fees.
 Unfortunately, due to budgetary constraints over the years, the Cade funding goal has typically not been met.

 The original intent of the Cade funding formula was for the State to provide 29% of community college funding by 2012.
-However, the state has adjusted the formula seven times in the last ten years – delaying its commitment to fully fund the Cade formula.
+However, the state has adjusted the formula several times over the past ten years – delaying its commitment to fully fund the Cade formula.

-In Governor’s FY 21 proposed budget, community colleges are funded through the Cade program at $268 million.
-While this is a 5.5% increase compared to FY 2020 funding, it is actually less than would have been dictated by the Cade funding formula (by approximately $18 million).
+The Governor’s Budget funds community colleges through the Cade program at $263.5 million.
+While this is a 5.5% increase compared to fiscal 2021 funding, it is actually less than would have been dictated by the Cade funding formula (by approximately $26.6 million).

 In the proposed BRFA, the standard formula is amended to limit the growth of community college funding.
-Beginning in FY 2022, funding for community colleges is limited to the FY 2021 appropriation plus the annual percentage increase in General Fund revenues above the estimated annual increase in General Fund revenues, which is calculated by the Board of Revenue Estimates.
+Beginning in fiscal 2023, funding for community colleges is limited to the fiscal 2022 appropriation plus the annual percentage increase in General Fund revenues above the estimated annual increase in General Fund revenues, which is calculated by the Board of Revenue Estimates.

-DLS estimates that this proposal would cut overall funding for community colleges by approximately $121 million by FY 2025.
+The Department of Legislative Services last year estimated that a similar BRFA provision would cut overall funding for community colleges by approximately $100 million by fiscal 2025.

-The Governor’s proposed budget allocates $74.5 million in police aid to local governments, including $38.7 million in direct local law enforcement grants.
+The Governor’s Budget allocates $74.6 million in police aid to local governments, including $43.7 million in direct local law enforcement grants.

 Local Health Departments

-Core funding to local health departments totals $60 million, a $0.9 million increase over FY 2020.
+Core funding to local health departments totals $60 million.

 Stay tuned to Conduit Street for more information.